ModernProgrammer/UICollectionViewParallaxCell/README.md

 ## Description

-A simple way of implementing a parallax effect on a UICollectionView using this a Parallax Cell.
-With this Parallax Cell you will be able to easily implement a parallax effect on either a vertical or horizontal scroll.
+A simple way of implementing a parallax effect on a UICollectionView.
+With UICollectionViewParallaxCell,  you will be able to easily implement a parallax effect on either a vertical or horizontal scroll.

 ![ParallaxCellDemo](https://s3.amazonaws.com/diegophotos/github/ParallaxCells.png)